alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 The body of a `POST` response MUST be one of the following IS-12 JSON schema: command-response-message.json, subscription-response-message.json, notification-message.json, error-message.json.
 The response MUST be sent using the `chunked` `Transfer-Encoding` such that the client may retrieve command-response, subscription-response, notification and error messages independently.

 ### Object role path
-The `object` attribute of a command identifies an object using a role path where "/" stands for the `root`.
+The `object` attribute of a command MUST identify an object with a role path where "/" stands for the `root`.

 Example: The `object` "/AlertManager" identifies Matrox mvAlertManager object which is part of the root block and have a role `AlertManager`.

 ### Object method name
-The `method` attribute of a command identifies the object method optionally using a class path made of class names separated by "::" to odentifies a method on a base class.
+The `method` attribute of a command MUST identify an object method either with a class path made of class names separated by "::" and terminated by the method name or by the method name only.
+In the later case it identifies the method of the most derived class.

-Example: For the `object` "/AlertManager" the `method` "Get" identifies the  `Get` method of the mvAlertManager class while the `method` "NcObject::Get" identifies the `Get` method of the NcObject base class.
+Example: For the `object` "/AlertManager" the `method` "Get" identifies the `Get` method of the `mvAlertManager` class while the `method` "NcObject::Get" identifies the `Get` method of the `NcObject` base class.

+### Object property id
+The `id` argument of type `NcPropertyId` passed to object methods MAY be specified either as an `NcPropertyId` value or a string value.
+When a string value is used it MUST a class path made of class names separated by "::" and terminated by the property name.

+Example: For the `object` "/AlertManager" the property `id` "MvAlertManager::alertCapabilities" identifies the `alertCapabilities` property of the `mvAlertManager` class.

 ## Read-Write Authorization
 A request to a read-write `ncp` endpoint MUST provide a valid `Bearer` token obtained from the device vendor specific method.
 An `Unauthorized` (401) error MUST be returned if the request does not have a valid `Bearer` token.
 A request to a read-only `ncp` endpoint MUST NOT require a valid `Bearer` token.